uttarayan21/xf86keys/README.md

 For keyboard mapping it uses python-pynput

 # Bugs/?Features :
-* The mpd client connection dies out on a long wait
+* ~The mpd client connection dies out on a long wait~ I think it's fixed now (Check for the connection to mpd before any command)

 # To do :
 * ~argparse ... stuff~ FML ...
 I am a NOOB, Can't do this ... yet